A Definitive Guide to Makeup for Almond-Shaped Eyes

 Use the Right Eyelash Curler

 If your curler is regularly guilty of a) pinching, b) missing lashes on the edges or c) giving you a non-uniform curl, it might not be the right fit for you.
 Look for one with a shallower arc and wider opening to reach every last lash while avoiding the dreaded eyelid clamp.
+This will open up those almond-shaped peepers and keep them from looking small.

 Master the Wing